 The Stay

 301 hectares of private Provençal estate.
 115 suites and villas — generously sized, so you and your party have room to breathe.
-A 3,200 sq m spa with Valmont and KOS Paris treatments, Michelin-starred Le Faventia plus further on-resort restaurants, and the assurance of Leading Hotels of the World membership.
+A 3,200 sq m spa with Valmont and KOS Paris treatments, Le Faventia plus further on-resort restaurants, and the assurance of Leading Hotels of the World membership.
 It feels luxurious without ever feeling stiff — exactly the balance that makes clients relax from night one.

 Why It Works for Self-Drive Golfers

 One base.
 Your own car, your own schedule.
 Drive down via LeShuttle, break the journey overnight in the Loire or Burgundy, then arrive to ~300 days of Provençal sunshine and a resort where golf, spa, restaurants and villas are all on one estate.
 You get the Provence golf trip you've always promised yourselves — but it still feels like a proper holiday for the non-golfer.
-Prefer to fly?
-Nice Airport is only 45 minutes away.

 Why 4 nights, not 3